TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Fundamentals

 \subsection{Preliminaries}

-DNNs represent a class of machine learning models to learn high-level abstractions of complex data using multiple processing layers in conjunction with non-linear transformations.
-In a predictive task, a \dnn encodes a function $f$: $\mathcal{X} \rightarrow \mathcal{Y}$, which, given an input $x \in \mathcal{X}$, predicts $f(x)$ ranging over a set of pre-defined classes $\mathcal{Y}$.
+{\bf Deep neural networks (DNNs) --} Deep neural networks (\dnns) represent a class of \ml models to learn high-level abstractions of complex data.
+We assume a predictive setting, in which a \dnn $\ssub{f}{\theta}$ (parameterized by $\theta$) encodes a function $\ssub{f}{\theta}: \ssup{\sR}{n} \rightarrow \ssup{\sS}{m}$, where $n$ and $m$ denote the input dimensionality and the number of classes.
+Given input $x$, $f(x)$ is a probability vector (simplex) over $m$ classes.

-Today, it becomes not only tempting but also necessary to reuse pre-trained DNNs in domains in which data labeling or model training is expensive\mcite{transfer-learning}.
-Under the transfer learning setting, as shown in Figure\mref{fig:attack}, a pre-trained DNN $f$ is composed with a downstream classifier/regressor $g$ to form an end-to-end system.
-As the data used to train $f$ may differ from the downstream task, it is often necessary to fine-tune the system $g\circ f$ in a supervised manner.
-The user may opt to perform full-tuning to train both $f$ and $g$ or partial-tuning to train $g$ only with $f$ fixed\mcite{Ji:2018:ccsa}.
+Today, it becomes not only tempting but also necessary to reuse pre-trained models in domains in which data labeling or model training is expensive\mcite{transfer-learning}.
+Under the transfer learning setting, as shown in Figure\mref{fig:attack}, the feature extractor (FE) $g$ of a pre-trained model is often reused and composed with a classifier $h$ to form an end-to-end model $f$.
+As the data used to train $g$ may differ from the downstream task, it is often necessary to fine-tune $f = h \circ g$ in a supervised manner.
+One may opt to perform full-tuning to train both $g$ and $h$ or partial-tuning to train $h$ only with $g$ fixed\mcite{Ji:2018:ccsa}.

-With the increasing use of pre-trained models in security-critical domains\mcite{Ji:2018:ccsa}, the adversary is strongly incentivized to forge malicious DNNs (``trojan models'') as attack vectors and lure victim users to re-use them during either system development or update\mcite{badnet}.

-Specifically, through trojan models, backdoor attacks infect target systems with malicious functions desired by the adversary, which are activated once pre-defined conditions (``triggers'') are present.
+With the increasing use of DNN models in security-sensitive domains, the adversary is strongly incentivized to forge malicious FEs as attack vectors and lure victim users to re-use them during system development\mcite{badnet}.
+Specifically, through a malicious FE, the backdoor attack infects the target model with malicious functions desired by the adversary, which are activated once pre-defined conditions (``triggers'') are present.
+We refer to such infected models as ``trojan models''.
 Typically, a trojan model reacts to trigger-embedded inputs (\meg,\,images with specific watermarks) in a highly predictable manner (\meg,\,misclassified to a target class) but functions normally otherwise.